biolprogramming/prog-syllabus/README.md

 ### Why are we using Python 3.5.x?

-There exists a weird schism in the world where a now (much) older version of a programming language (Python 2.7.x) is used by many developers versus the newers (and mostly improved) version of that same language (Python 3.5.x).
+There exists a weird schism in the world where a now (much) older version of a programming language (Python 2.7.x) is used by many developers versus the newer (and mostly improved) version of that same language (Python 3.5.x).
 The reasons for this are many and varied, but they largely dealt with the unavailability of many important packages in Python 3.5.x until "recently".

 I would argue that the time is right for scientists to make the move to Python 3.5.x from Python 2.7.x.
 So, we're starting that movement.
 I also need to teach myself what has changed, and this is a pretty good way to do that.